 Topics of focus in the BSN degree include: human anatomy/physiology, microbiology, psychology, pathophysiology, nutrition, gerontology, pharmacology, biomedical statistics, legal and ethical principals in health care, management concepts in nursing, research in nursing, nursing care of the childbearing family, home health nursing, community health nursing, family centered child health nursing, and community mental health nursing.

-The program includes a capstone course as well as a practicum.
-The Bachelor of Science in Nursing capstone is a writing-intensive course that integrates theories and concepts from liberal arts education into nursing practice through the formation of a clinical change project.
+The program includes a capstone course which is a writing-intensive course that integrates theories and concepts from liberal arts education into nursing practice through the formation of a clinical change project.
 Emphasis is on applying evidence-based practice into the clinical setting.

 Bachelor of Science in nursing graduates are qualified to take the licensure exam once the BSN degree is posted and the application process is completed.
 In addition to academic/clinical courses, NCLEX preparation includes testing throughout the program and a four-day live NCLEX review prior to graduation.